 It has been launched to provide “greater agility” and “what clients want rather than what we have”.

 The agency launches with a core team of eight staff, more than 50 consultants and a roster of six clients, including Vitality, Mitsubishi Motors and Principality Building Society.

-Co-founders Parfitt and Gladstone were recently at the helm of Engine Sport (the renamed Synergy) before leaving last September, while Raincock is the former managing partner of Pitch Marketing Group.
+Co-founders Lisa Parfitt and Tom Gladstone were recently at the helm of Engine Sport (the renamed Synergy) before leaving last September, while Adam Raincock is the former managing partner of Pitch Marketing Group.

 PRWeek understands The Space Between has been operating since September, but officially launches today.